OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-31-better-addresses-new-addresses.md

 Sometime the property developer will request a specific address (possibly including a postcode) and in other cases the local authority will suggest an address.
 The new address request is negotiated between the property developer and local authority staff.

 Once both parties are happy then the local authority staff will pass the data to other organisations, such as Geoplace and Royal Mail, for further negotiation and processing.
-Those organisations may claim rights over the address after they process it and  may object to an address record that they have processed being released as open data by a local authority.
+Those organisations may claim rights over the address and may object to an address record that they have processed being released as open data by a local authority.
 That is the right of those organisations but it creates a legal risk when trying to solve the problems that affect the people that live and work at those addresses.

 #### New addresses are open data